 Nattalyee Randall: I grew up in Springfield, Illinois, about three hours outside of Chicago.
 It’s a town of about 200,000.
 It’s the Land of Lincoln.
 I love Abraham Lincoln, so I let everybody know that he grew up there.

 HS: You studied music and English Education at University, so did you study music as a child?

 NR: My parents are both pastors so I grew up in the church singing and I got involved with musical theater- community theater when I was in 6th grade.
 That was when I did my first show.
 It was Annie, and I was an orphan, and it’s still actually one of my favorite musicals to this day, as clichéd as that is.
 I just remember being on stage, because we have a really big community theater in my hometown.
 It seats nearly 2000 people; it’s really big.
 It’s an opera theater and just being on that stage and performing for everybody was definitely life-changing to the point where I wanted to continue doing it as an adult.

 HS: Did you see yourself becoming a performer from quite young?

 NR: Yes, actually I was talking about this the other day.
-I was saying that when I was growing up I was thinking about being an entertainment lawyer.
-Then I played the flute all through growing up.
+When I was growing up I was thinking about being an entertainment lawyer.
+I played the flute growing up.
 And when I was younger you had to choose between choir and band so I always chose band.
-Finally they changed it to where you could do both.
-So I joined the choir in 8th Grade, and I was like, ‘This is pretty fun’.
-So when it came to my senior year, I had to choose either vocal performance or flute performance, and I’m very grateful now that I chose vocal performance.
+Finally they changed it so you could do both.
+I joined the choir in 8th Grade, and thought, ‘This is pretty fun’.
+When it came to my senior year, I had to choose either vocal performance or flute.
+I’m very grateful now that I chose vocal performance.
 But yes, I almost became a band teacher.